amitu314/githubCredScanner/ReadMe.md

 ## How to run the scripts

-- First run the cloneRepoOrgAcc script.
-This will clone all the repos from an Org account to a particular folder.
+- First run the cloneRepoOrgAcc script for Org Account OR run cloneUserAcc script to clone individual user account.
+This will clone all the repos from an Org / user account to a particular folder.
 - Then, run the checkCred script to get sensitive creds in the files under the repo (by OS walk)

 ## What you will need?